 The purpose of the MSDH Institutional Review Board (IRB) is to conduct an ethical review of human subjects research activities (including those research activities attached to agency grants) to determine whether the potential benefits of the research to subjects outweigh the risk that may be associated with the research.

-IRB review is required for all initial or continuing research projects involving:
+IRB review is required for all initial or continuing research projects in which activities extend beyond standard public health surveillance and program improvement/evaluation projects.
+Examples include:

-- humans subjects and courses of treatment, medications, and vaccines;
+- research involving humans subjects and courses of treatment, medications, and vaccines;

 Submission of Requests

-Proposals shall be submitted to the chair of the IRB at least 60 days prior to the initial time of subject enrollment in order for adequate consideration to be given to the request.
+MSDH IRB application, research proposal and all other required documents shall be submitted to the chair of the IRB at email@example.com at least 60 days prior to the initial time of subject enrollment in order for adequate consideration to be given to the request.
 The IRB shall review and have authority to approve, require modifications to secure approval, or disapprove all research activities.
 The IRB shall require the investigator to provide information that describes the research purpose and methodology and information given to subjects to obtain their informed consent.
 Research activities led by a non-MSDH employee must identify an MSDH employee who serves as a research co-investigator.

-Application form: Please complete the application form below and return by e-mail to firstname.lastname@example.org.
-Provide a copy of your research protocol and informed consent document(s) with your application.
+Please complete the application form below and return by e-mail to firstname.lastname@example.org.
+Provide a copy of your research protocol; all recruitment letters, advertisements, questionnaires, survey instruments, interview questions, discussion guides, and/or data collection instruments; and consent document(s) with your application.
 Approval is not given retroactively for any research.

-Language: Informed consent documents have certain required language that must be included.
-You can find a sample below.
-The University of Minnesota also provides a useful on-line course in preparing informed consent documents.
+Consent documents have certain required language that must be included (see elements within a consent document).
+The University of Minnesota provides a useful on-line course in preparing informed consent documents.

 Reviews & Exemptions